 Conclusion

-While renting or owning a rental in New York is a dream come true for many, it comes with significant responsibilities.
-Get to know the terms in your lease agreement as well as how the eviction laws in New York work, and you’ll be on the right track to a positive, secure rental experience.
-With all the tools and resources on your tool belt, you’ll be able to handle evictions with ease.
+While renting or owning a rental in New York is an accomplishment for many, it comes with significant responsibilities.
+Get to know the terms in your lease agreement as well as how the eviction laws in New York work, and you'll be on the right track to a positive, secure rental experience.
+With all the tools and resources on your tool belt, you'll be able to handle evictions with ease.

-TenantCloud makes property management enjoyable, helping you screen new tenants, communicate with renters, and keep important records all in one place.
-Get started with a free 45-day trial today.
+TenantCloud makes property management easier, helping you screen new tenants, communicate with renters, and keep important records all in one place.
+Get started with a free trial today.

 FAQs